Anti-Vaccination Activists Join Stay-At-Home Order Protesters

 Attention-seeking strategy

 Public health advocates point out that the reason those early predictions didn't come true is that aggressive social distancing measures — including stay-at-home orders — worked.
-Democratic state Senator Richard Pan, who authored California's vaccine laws, believes this anti-vaccine group is aligning with others protesting the stay-at-home order as a way to promote their cause.
+Democratic state Sen. Richard Pan, who authored California's vaccine laws, believes this anti-vaccine group is aligning with others protesting the stay-at-home order as a way to promote their cause.
 After all, Pan said, a vaccine would eventually allow the economy to reopen.

 "They have staged these protests to basically find a way to get media attention for themselves.
-They fund raise off of their activities as well," Pan said.
+They fundraise off of their activities as well," Pan said.
 "So, frankly, many of the anti-vaxxers who are involved in this are really there for their own interests."

 It's common for anti-vaccine groups to latch onto other controversial issues, according to epidemiologist and vaccine educator René Najera.
 For instance, he points to abortion.

 "They try to say that there are aborted fetal cells in vaccines — which there are not — to try to get the anti-abortion people on their side," he said.
-"And then they flip it around and say, also, 'My body, my choice.'"
+"And then they flip it around and say, also, 'My body, my choice.' "

 Najera said those tactics can have dangerous outcomes, including making people think twice about getting vaccines.
-In fact, he said, in 2019 the World Health Organization named vaccine hesitancy, or people's reluctance to consider vaccination, as one of the world's top 10 public health challenges.
+In fact, he said, in 2019, the World Health Organization named vaccine hesitancy, or people's reluctance to consider vaccination, as one of the world's Top 10 public health challenges.

 "And we saw the effects of that," Najera said.
 "We saw a rise of measles in the United States to the point where the elimination status of the United States for measles was in jeopardy."

 Najera is confident vaccine opponents aren't going away.
-He says, if anything, the rise of social media has made it easier for them to spread their message.
+He says that if anything, the rise of social media has made it easier for them to spread their message.
 What he finds most frustrating is that these anti-vaccines protesters aren't just making choices that affect their own families.
 Najera says choosing not to vaccinate their children and joining other large protests to spread their message puts the health of everyone at risk.